 Experian’s official customer service number is: 1-888-EXPERIAN (1-888-397-3742).
 But I called 800-493-1058 to talk to a human.
 The thing about Experian is that you have to enter a lot of personal information to get connected.

-An automated voice said, “We attempt to identify each caller at the outset of the call” and proceeded to ask me to enter my Social Security number, ZIP code and date of birth.
+An automated voice said, “We attempt to identify each caller at the outset of the call” and proceeded to ask me to enter my Social Security number, the numeric portion of your street address, ZIP code and date of birth.

 Only after you’ve selected a menu option will you get the chance to say “Agent” or press 0.
 I waited 5 minutes before the call went blank.
 After about another minute, I hung up.